efael/sygnal/notes.md

 > ERROR Backend 'poetry.core.masonry.api' is not available.
 ```

+### Possible solution

+For the original element-hq/sygnal project and rewrite it to "vanilla" way of managing dependencies.

 # Poetry2nix way

 Poetry depends on very outdated nixpkgs.
 Also, due to the project being deprecated,
 hashes and many library references are lacking such as rust reliant dependency hashes.

-The last crashout was at:
+### The last crashout

 ```
 error: No hash was found while vendoring the git dependency unicode_names2-0.6.0.
 You can add